psu13/mutable-hakyll/draft/measurement.md

 ### Measurement and Probability

-The next rule in the quantum formalism expresses the connection between eigen-things and observables.
+In quantum mechanics measurements are the connection between eigen-things and observables.
 We interpret the eigenvalues of the operator representing an observable as the actual values that we can see from that observable in experiments (say).
 In addition, if the system is in a state which is an eigenvector of the operator, then the value you get from the observable will be the corresponding eigenvalue.
 You will see the term "eigenstate" used for such vectors.

 The simplest model of _measurement_ in quantum systems is to just say that a measurement is represented by acting with the operator of the observable on a vector representing the